 From first hammer blows to jewellery for buildings

-“I developed my passion for metalwork, especially blacksmithing, during my degree in 3D Design.
-While studying I created contemporary pieces in wood, metal, ceramics and glass.
+“I developed my passion for metalwork, especially blacksmith made ironwork, during my degree study in 3D Design.
+I created contemporary pieces in wood, metal, ceramics and glass.

 My first blacksmithing venture was a pair of pewter spoons with burnished mild steel handles.
-The work grew in scale until I was creating architectural metalwork.
+The work grew in scale until I was creating architectural ironwork.
 To me it’s ‘jewellery for buildings’

 – Bethan Griffiths, co-founder